StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 - The `AUTO_INCREMENT` column must be `NOT NULL` and does not have a default value.
 - If the `AUTO_INCREMENT` column is the primary key or part of the primary key, you can delete data in the Primary Key table.
 Otherwise, you cannot delete data in the Primary Key table.
 - Adding the `AUTO_INCREMENT` attribute by using ALTER TABLE is not supported.
-- Currently, StarRocks's shared-data mode does not support this feature.
+- Currently, StarRocks's shared-data mode does not support the `AUTO_INCREMENT` attribute.
 - Setting the starting value and increment of the `AUTO_INCREMENT` column is not supported.